 The board work below shows one way that we could introduce the target language for this lesson.
 Start off by explaining the difference between the singular and plural constructions.
 If possible, clarify in L1.
 After that, draw the three images on the bottom half of the board and have your students make a 'there is/are' + noun + preposition sentence that describes each image.

-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 ESL classroom activities